 The Best USB Cables:

 It’s essential to note that you don’t have to buy a USB cable that’s the same brand as your phone, but it’s important to stick to recognised brands.
-Purchasing a cable just because it’s the cheap option isn’t necessarily a good idea as they can perform badly and damage your devices.
+Purchasing a cable just because it’s the cheapest option isn’t necessarily a good idea as they can perform badly and damage your devices.

 Are you after a new USB cable but unsure as to which one you should choose?
 Well, look no further.
 We have rounded up our top recommendations below: